Do communication gaps hold history students back?

 How Student Voice Analytics helps you

-Student Voice Analytics turns open-text feedback into targeted actions for history and for communication about course and teaching.
-It tracks sentiment and topics by cohort and segment, highlights where assessment clarity and organisation pull tone down, and evidences strengths in teaching and resources.
-Teams can drill from provider to programme, compare like‑for‑like across subject areas, export concise briefings for programme teams and academic boards, and monitor the impact of changes over time.
+Student Voice Analytics turns open-text feedback into targeted actions for history departments that need clearer communication.
+It tracks sentiment and topics by cohort and segment, shows where assessment clarity and organisation are pulling tone down, and highlights the teaching and resource strengths worth protecting.
+Teams can drill from provider to programme, compare like-for-like across subject areas, export concise briefings for programme teams and academic boards, and monitor whether changes are improving the student experience over time.

 Request a walkthrough